End of an Era

 Wolf looked at her, a smile of his own shining on his youthful face.
 "I'll be listening."

 "I know, Wolf, I hope you find her.
 You deserve that."
 She smiled one last time and left.

 As the door shut behind her Wolf hung his head and whispered, "Goodbye."

-He closed the locket and placed it back under his flight tunic.
-Ordering another Kiola, Wolf closed his eyes: envisioning that sabacc game, seeing that era again, seeing it again for the first time.
+He stuffed the chits back under his flight tunic.
+Ordering another caf, Wolf closed his eyes: envisioning that Sabacc game, seeing everyone again.
 It was those ghosts that he'd never forget.
 He could not forget.
 Oh how he'd miss it, how he'd miss it all when this time was gone forever.